magerrrr/MERN/README.md

 1. Open main page and create new profile (skip if you already have profile)
 ![](https://github.com/magerrrr/MERN/raw/img/img/create-user.png)

-2. Input your Email and Password, click 'Войти'
+2. Input your Email and Password, click "Войти"
 ![](https://github.com/magerrrr/MERN/raw/img/img/login.png)

 3. When you successfully log-in you will be immediately on the page for creating a short link (but you can